-- The DWGM can have five prices determined for a gas day while the STTM normally has just two (ex-ante and ex post) plus a third if contingency gas is used on the gas day. - STTM contingency gas prices are determined by identifying the price in a piece-wise linear contingency gas offer curve (derived from typical contingency gas offers) that corresponds to the volume of gas required. - The DWGM cumulative price is calculated each time a market clearing price is determined, as the sum over the prior 35 schedules (including the latest) of the greater of: - The market clearing price for that schedule, and - The maximum value over on offered gas that is constrained on (i.e. is priced above the market clearing price) in the operational schedule.
-In the simulations we only consider the use by AEMO of LNG with the volume and price specified as input data based on the nature of the scenario. - The STTM cumulative price is determined whenever an ex ante price is calculated and is the sum of a hybrid priced determined for prior 7 days (including the day the latest ex ante price is determined).
+- The maximum value over onof any offered gas that is constrained on (i.e. is priced above the market clearing price) in the operational schedule.
+In the simulations we only consider the use by AEMO of LNG with the volume and price specified as input data based on the nature of the scenario. - The STTM cumulative price is determined whenever an ex ante price is calculated and is the sum of a hybrid priced determined for prior 7the last seven days (including the day the latest ex ante price is determined).
 This hybrid price is required as the cumulative pricing process draws on data from three gas days.
-For day d the hybrid price is defined as the sum of: - A(d+1), being the ex-ante price for the next gas day (d+1), - B(d), which is zero unless contingency gas is scheduled for gas day d by the time the ex-ante price is determined for day d+1 (which is when the CPT calculation is performed), in which case B(d) is the positive amount by which the contingency gas price for gas day d exceeds the ex-ante price for gas day d, and - C(d-1), representing the positive amount which the greater of the ex-post imbalance price and the contingency gas price40 for gas day d-1 exceeds the sum of B(d-1) and A(d-1).
+For day d the hybrid price is defined as the sum of: - A(d+1), being the ex-ante price for the next gas day (d+1), - B(d), which is zero unless contingency gas is scheduled for gas day d by the time the ex-ante price is determined for day d+1 (which is when the CPT calculation is performed), in which case B(d) is the positive amount by which the contingency gas price for gas day d exceeds the ex-ante price for gas day d, and - C(d-1), representing the positive amount which the greater of the ex-post imbalance price and the contingency gas price52 for gas day d-1 exceeds the sum of B(d-1) and A(d-1).
 In practice, if an event occurs during the gas day we assume that the contingency gas term dominates the ex-post imbalance price, such that only the former is considered in this calculation.
 If the event occurs prior to the ex-ante price being determined for that gas day we assume no contingency gas is used and that the ex post imbalance price equals the ex-ante price such that C(d-1) = 0.